amnich/Split-StringPreserverWholeWords/README.md

 # Split-StringPreserverWholeWords
-Powershell function to split a string by a given length with preservation of whole words
+Powershell function to split a string by a given maximal length with preservation of whole words

 ### EXAMPLE 1
 Split long string to smaller strings with max length of 30